-System time is delivered in the ATSC PHY layer as a 32-bit count of the number of seconds, a 10-bit fraction of a second (in units of milliseconds), and optionally 10-bit microsecond and nanosecond components, since January 1, 1970 00:00:00, International Atomic Time (TAI), which is the Precision Time Protocol (PTP) epoch as defined in IEEE 1588 [47].
-Further time-related information is signaled in the XML SystemTi me element delivered in LLS.
+Partial samples of Physical Layer Time are delivered in the ATSC PHY layer as the least significant 32 bits of the number of seconds, a 10-bit fraction of a second (in units of milliseconds), and optionally 10-bit microsecond and nanosecond components, since January 1, 1970 00:00:00, International Atomic Time (TAI), which is the Precision Time Protocol (PTP) epoch as defined in IEEE 1588 [49].
+The most significant 16 bits of the number of seconds are carried as described below (@ptpPrepend in Table 6.7).
+Further time-related information is signaled in the XML SystemTime element delivered in LLS.

-System Time shall be represented as an XML document containing a SystemTi me root element that conforms to the definitions in the XML schema that has namespace:
+System Time shall be represented as an XML document containing a SystemTime root element that conforms to the definitions in the XML schema that has namespace:

-tag: atsc. org, 2016: XMLSchemas/ATSC3/Delivery/SYSTIME/1.0/
+'''

+tag:atsc.org,2016:XMLSchemas/ATSC3/Delivery/SYSTIME/1.0/

+'''

-The definition of this schema is in an XML schema file, SYSTIME-1.0-20170921.xsd, accompanying this standard, as described in Section 3.6 above.
+The definition of this schema is in an XML schema file, SYSTIME-1.0-20170921.xsd, accompanying this Standard, as described in Section 3.6 above.
 The XML schema xmlns short name should be "time".

-An LLS packet including SystemTi me shall be included no less often than once every five seconds.
+An LLS packet including SystemTime shall be included at least once every five seconds.

-While the indicated XML schema specifies the normative syntax of the SystemTi me element, informative Table 6.7 below describes the structure of the SystemTi me element in a more illustrative way.
+While the indicated XML schema specifies the normative syntax of the SystemTime element, informative Table 6.7 describes the structure of the SystemTime element in a more illustrative way.
 The specifications following the table give the normative semantics of the elements and attributes.